 Catapult Group International Ltd and its controlled entities (the 'Group' or the 'Company') principal activities are the development and supply of innovative technologies that improve the performance of athletes and sports teams.
-This includes the development and sale of performance and health technology solutions, including wearable tracking and analytics, to elite sporting teams, leagues and associations; the development and sale of tactical and coaching technology solutions, including digital video and analytics, to elite sporting teams, leagues and associations; the development and sale of performance and health technology solutions, including wearable tracking and analytics, to prosumer athletes, sporting teams and associations; the development and sale of an athlete management platform and analytics to elite sporting teams, leagues and associations; and the development and growth of a subscription online sport learning platform.
+This includes the development and sale of performance and health technology solutions, including wearable tracking and analytics, to elite sporting teams, leagues and associations; the development and sale of tactical and coaching technology solutions, including digital video and analytics, to elite sporting teams, leagues and associations; the development and sale of performance and health technology solutions, including wearable tracking and analytics, to elite sporting teams and associations; the development and sale of performance and health technology solutions, including wearable tracking and analytics, to prosumer athletes, sporting teams and associations; the development and sale of an athlete management platform and analytics to elite sporting teams, leagues and associations; and the development and growth of a subscription online sport learning platform.